-The Ny Carlsberg Glyptotek has two world-class exhibitions: the largest antiquities collection in Scandinavia and a fine collection of 19th century Danish and French art.
+Visit the Ny Carlsberg Glyptotek art museum in Copenhagen to see the largest antiquities collection in Scandinavia and a fine exhibition of 19th century Danish and French paintings and sculptures.

 The original Glyptotek building, designed by Vilhelm Dahlerup opened in 1897 to house the art collection.
-A decade later, the famous winter garden with impressive cupola and a second building by Hack Kampmann opened to house the collection of antiquities.
-In 1996, a further building was added to house the French paintings.
+A decade later, the famous winter garden with an impressive cupola and a second building by Hack Kampmann opened to house the collection of antiquities.
+In 1996, a further modern building was added and is used mostly for temporary exhibitions.

 Currently, the permanent exhibitions in the Ny Carlsberg Glyptotek are divided into the following main exhibitions:

 - Danish paintings (1780-1930)

 Many of the displays are theme-based.
 The Glyptotek generally does not attempt to present a comprehensive overview or chronological display of the periods involved but rather shows the best pieces available to illustrate a theme or specific group of artists.

 Danish Art in the Ny Carlsberg Glyptotek